unification-com/data-consumer-demo/README.md

 The interaction guide below focuses on the simpler `DemoConsumer` smart contract, but both are deployed during the process, and can be interacted with.

+## Custom networks

+Copy the `custom_networks.example.js` to `custom_networks.js` and modify as required.
+It will then be possible to pass the network using the `--network` flag with any `truffle` command.

 ## Deploying

 ### 1. Install dependencies